rust-lang/rust/doc/tutorial-tasks.md

 }
 ~~~~

-This child will perform the expensive computation send the result
+Notice that `chan` was transferred to the child task implicitly by
+capturing it in the task closure.
+Both `Chan` and `Port` are sendable
+types and may be captured into tasks or otherwise transferred between
+them.
+In the example, the child task performs an expensive computation
-over the channel.
-(Under the hood, `chan` was captured by the
+then sends the result over the captured channel.
-closure that forms the body of the child task.
-This capture is
-allowed because channels are sendable.)

-Finally, the parent continues by performing
+Finally, the parent continues by performing some other expensive
-some other expensive computation and then waiting for the child's result
+computation and then waiting for the child's result to arrive on the
-to arrive on the port:
+port:

 ~~~~
 # use pipes::{stream, Port, Chan};